 Answer: We will look for collaboration from all NT customers to determine the appropriate bubbles for all Loads and Resources.
 UAMPS currently has 2 GSHN-PACE reservations (Gem State Hydro AREF 756310 for 22MWs and Horse Butte wind purchase AREF 793681 for 53MWs).

-Issue #11: Explanation of how “bubbles” are determined, ie., are there criteria for identifying the duration and severity of a constraint before a “bubble” is identified?
+Issue #11: Explanation of how “bubbles” are determined, i.e., are there criteria for identifying the duration and severity of a constraint before a “bubble” is identified?

 Answer: The PacifiCorp East area is a large geographic region in southeast Idaho, Utah and Wyoming.
 PACE is separated into “load bubbles,” which share similar geography or other unique characteristics, e.g., transmission, etc. The load bubbles are utilized to study and analyze transmission requirements as well as for operational purposes.
 Some load bubbles are further segmented into sub-bubbles for study purposes.
 For example, the Wasatch Front is comprised of five sub-bubbles: Ogden, Salt Lake Valley, Utah Valley, Tooele and Park City.